 - Additionally, a handful of non-mutant enemies can use Fatal Chomp, namely Hawk Hollywood.

 - In Wolfenstein: The New Order B.J. takes a chunk out of Bubi's neck when he gets a little too close during his Evil Gloating.

 - A Newshounds story arc had Lorna thinking she was a dog, and watching a bad man (her father) chewing out Kevin.
 One of the other dogs compliments her technique (while watching in shock).

 - Newheimburg has Jack biting into a mugger's leg hard enough to draw blood.

 - The infamous "Bite Seen 'Round The World" during the 1997 Mike Tyson/Evander Holyfield match, where Tyson got disqualified for biting Holyfield's ears, one bite being severe enough to rip off a piece of his right ear.
 The incident in question did not help Tyson's image at all, and made him look like even more of a savage, to the point where the incident was mocked in a Snickers commercial.note

-- A woman in South Africa bites off her rapist's tongue and hands it to police as evidence.
+- A woman in South Africa bit off her rapist's tongue and handed it to police as evidence.

 - Bruce Lee once said he wouldn't be above biting someone in a fight if he believed it was necessary.

 - Self-defense instructors wouldn't oppose.
 Along with eye-gouging, ear-twisting, and the classical Groin Attack, biting is considered by experts to be one of the most basic and effective methods of self-defense.
 Fun fact: Tooth enamel is the hardest substance in the human body, even harder than bone.
 You can do a lot of damage with those things.
 Although, given the amount of blood-carried diseases running amok nowadays, some self-defense instructors now discourage it and recommend only using it as a last resort.